If you're trying to get a mortgage, you may be wondering what the minimum credit score is that you need to be accepted by mortgage lenders.

 If you need expert advice on which specialist mortgage product would be right for you, it's best to speak to a specialist mortgage broker registered in England that is authorised and regulated by the Financial Conduct Authority with expertise in this area.
 A specialist bad credit mortgage broker with a registered office in England will have the skills and knowledge to advise you about improving your chance of getting accepted, how much deposit you're likely to need, and help you find products that best suit your situation.

 If you need to get a home loan, you could benefit from boosting your credit score.
-Here are some tips that could help you do this.
+Here are some tips to improve your credit score that could help you.

 Pay every bill on time.
 This will prevent late or missed payments from appearing on your credit file and prevent you from being hit with fees and charges.